RafaelCamargo97/movies-shows-info-scrapy/README.md

 ]
 ```

-## Curl conversion to Request object
+## Curl to Request Object Conversion
 The  `curl_manager.py` file provides functions to handle `curl` operations:

 - `clean_curl_cmd` prepares a `curl` command for conversion by the `uncurl` library.